 When he completed his work in the Bahamas, he was given a scholarship to study social sciences at the Pontifical Gregorian University in Rome, where he received a master’s degree in 1971.

-In that same year, he was accepted to serve in the Diocese of Brooklyn and was assigned to Sacred Heart parish in Cambria Heights, where he served for 22 years.
+In 1977, he was accepted to serve in the Diocese of Brooklyn and was assigned to Sacred Heart parish in Cambria Heights, where he served for 22 years.
 During that time, he was appointed diocesan coordinator of the Haitian Apostolate.
 In 1987 he was selected by the U.S. bishops to head the National Haitian Apostolate.

-In 1993, he was named pastor of St. Jerome’s Church in Flatbush, where he has continued to minister.
+In 1993, he was named pastor of St. Jerome’s Church in Flatbush.
 He was named a Prelate of Honor by Pope John Paul II in 1999.

 Bishop Sansaricq’s involvements include publishing a quarterly newsletter on Haitian matters concerning the Church, conducting a pastoral institute in Creole that attracts 90 students annually and organizing an annual convention of the Haitian Apostolate, and coordinating an annual retreat for priests and a yearly youth congress.
 He is also a co-founder of Haitian-Americans United for Progress, a service agency.